-The biennial SFU Climate and Energy Research Day will take place on April 27, 2017 at the SFU Burnaby Campus.
-The event is hosted by the SFU’s Office of the Vice-President, Research and International, Faculties of Arts and Social Science, Environment, Health Sciences, Interactive Arts and Technology, and Science, Pacific Institute for Climate Solutions, SFU Climate Futures Initiative, Climate Change Impacts Consortium and the Pacific Water Research Centre.
+The biennial SFU Climate and Energy Research Day took place this past April 27, 2017 at the SFU Burnaby Campus.
+The event was hosted by the SFU’s Office of the Vice-President, Research and International, Faculties of Arts and Social Science, Environment, Health Sciences, Interactive Arts and Technology, and Science, Pacific Institute for Climate Solutions, SFU Climate Futures Initiative, Climate Change Impacts Consortium and the Pacific Water Research Centre.

-The day will provide an opportunity for SFU scholars with interest in energy, water and/or climate change research to engage with other scholars at SFU.
+The day provided an opportunity for SFU scholars with interest in energy, water and/or climate change research to engage with other scholars at SFU.

 1) Provide a forum for sharing research interests especially successful examples of interdisciplinary projects,

 2) Enable researchers engaged in non ‐ traditional climate and energy work to see how they could contribute to Climate, Water and Energy nexus projects and

 3) Review our current organizational components for climate and energy research at SFU and lay out strategy to achieve the synergistic, collaborative milieu we seek.

 4) Explore specific topics for potential interdisciplinary project development